 The following information is NOT intended to endorse drugs or recommend therapy.
 While these reviews might be helpful, they are not a substitute for the expertise, skill, knowledge and judgement of healthcare practitioners in patient care.

-Review by colintaughy (taken for less than 1 month):
+Review by Koosh's Mom (taken for 6 months to 1 year):

 15 users found this comment helpful.

 Review by Panda_Bear101 (taken for 1 to 6 months):

 quetiapine for Borderline Personality Disorder: Prior to taking this drug I was in a self-destructive, dissociated state of paranoia and anger.
 At times I would have these intense mood swings that I was unable to control, like sadness (burst into tears with no provocation) or anger (no provocation).
 Upon taking this drug this ceased within 1-2 days, and it was as if I had never been like that.
 I was restored, so to speak.
 This drug saved my life, I feel it fair to say.
 Side effects: I sleep very heavily, I need about 30 alarms going off five minutes apart before I wake up, and I get extremely drowsy if I have even a little alcohol, I also have very low moods for a few days after consuming alcohol.

 Seroquel (quetiapine) for Bipolar Disorder: I have just started Quetiapine (Seroquel) going form 25mg to 75mg now.
 I was previously using lithium and have gradually reduced it to 250mg, now I do not take it and have replaced with seroquel.
 I am concerned about the side effects at higher doses and I would like to know if anyone has gone from using lithium to seroquel as a modd stabilsier.
 I am doing this as I am trying to get pregnant and my doctor has told me that seroquel is a good substitute up to the 2nd trimester of a pregnancy where I would re-introduce lithium.